YoussefRaad-mathecon/Stochastic-Volatility-Model-Simulation/README.md

-# Stochastiv Volatility Model Option Pricing
+# Stochastic Volatility Model Option Pricing
 This repository contains my code for simulation of asset prices under the Heston model and other numerical approximations.
 The code is mostly avaliable in python.

 ## HestonModel.py class